Gap cuts design chief job as sales slowdown continues

-CHICAGO (Reuters) - Gap Inc (GPS.N) said on Thursday it has eliminated the role of creative director Rebekka Bay, the latest in a slew of changes in strategy as the apparel retailer attempts to revive sagging sales.
+CHICAGO, Jan 29 (Reuters) - Gap Inc said on Thursday it has eliminated the role of creative director Rebekka Bay, the latest in a slew of changes in strategy as the apparel retailer attempts to revive sagging sales.

 Last week, the company announced plans to shut down its Piperlime brand, which sold designer shoes and clothing, by the end of April.
 Piperlime generated less than $100 million in annual sales.